itsSambuddha/SECMUN-Club/README.md

 📊 Role-Based Dashboards: Dashboards for users, mid admins, and top admins

-🧾 Delegate Management: Admin pages for allotting delegate positions and MUN roles
+🧾 Delegate Management: Admin pages for keeping track of delegate allotments and MUN roles

 📰 Gazette System: Linking to an external github link of a project made by Mr. Vivian Alexandar Lyngdoh Noglait

-📩 Contact Form: Form submission capability to reach the club
+📩 Contact Space: Capability to reach the club

 🧠 Learn MUN: Dedicated section with resources for students new to MUNs